gustavogomesn/python-file-server/readme.md

 **Description**
 -
-Server works on,
+Server works on:
-- Linux (Tested on Ubuntu 22)
+- Linux (Tested on Ubuntu)
+- Windows

 **Frameworks**
 -